Dragon Respiratory

 - Describe the basic anatomy and physiology of the lungs and consider the effect that respiratory disease can have on them.

-- Explain what is meant by the term ‘spirometry’ and discuss some of the terminology used, to include VC, FVC, FEV1 and ratio.
+- Explain what is meant by the term ‘spirometry’ and discuss some of the terminology used, to include VC, FVC, FEV1,LLN, Z-scores and ratio.

 - Consider when spirometry might be necessary; discuss the different types of tests available and their relevance to respiratory diagnosis.